Used cars for sale

-In these mad times of low inventories and shortage, you will not be able to meet every little, tiny want.
-Whether the color, mileage, heated seats, or features, you will have to choose between real needs vs. wants if you want to have a chance to get a car soon.
+In these mad times of low inventories and shortages, you will not be able to meet every little, tiny want.
+Whether the color, mileage, heated seats, or features matter, you will have to choose between real needs VS. wants if you want to have a chance to get a car soon.

 Check out return policies

-Most reliable dealerships will offer you 7 days return policy.
+Most reliable dealerships will offer you a 7-day return policy.
 Some, like the used car giant CarMax, even extended it to 30-day coverage.

 Do not ask for recommendations

 Yes, although it sounds pushy, leaving everything in the hands of the seller can increase the final value of the car by almost 30 percent.
-Do your search, and have some reference models and information.
-Being active in the negotiation will help you better surf the rising prices of the used market.
+Do your search and have some reference models and information.
+Being active in the negotiation will help you better navigate the rising prices of the used market.

 Invest in security, save time and money